Gokay-Jordy-S3-Onderzoek/CORS-Research/README.md

 ];
 ```

+## Which DOT-framework methods have we used for our research?

+### Library

+When doing research, you don't have to start from zero.
+You have to have an understanding of the topic you're researching, but after that you can take a look at work that has already been done by others.
+That's what the library method is about.
+Studying existing work can help you understand the solution or help you understand how to create the solution.
+Maybe the solution you need already exists, in which case, you can use that to your advantage.

+After understanding the topic we were researching, we went ahead and went searching for possible solutions and how to implement them.
+There was alot to find on the internet, and done in different ways too.
+We used that to understand what the solution was and why it worked, instead of copy + paste'ing everything into your project and moving along.
+We looked around the solutions to find one that was applicable and suited for our project.
+After agreeing which one to implement in our project, we used that solution to fix our problem and went ahead and tested it.

 ## Sources

 -   [1^]() Dahan, M. (2021, November 3). *What are cors attacks and how can you prevent them?* Comparitech.
 Retrieved November 15, 2022, from https://www.comparitech.com/blog/information-security/cors-attacks-prevent/